mozilla-releng/firefox-infra-changelog/README.md

 ## OOP Branch

+## Running the script in pycharm without `--dev` argument
+Can be done while running the client.py with arguments:
+ - `-a -l` = mode all and active logging
+ - `-g -l` = mode git and active logging
+ - `-hg -l` = mode mercurial and active logging

 ## ExitCodes used by FIC:
 - 2: File Extension not supported
 - 3: The script failed to pull the dates